prayerappcnc/mantra-dhyan-privacy-policy/index.md

 <p>
 <ol>
     <li>About the Application
-        <p>Mantra Dhyan Rhythms is a Hindu religious audio application developed and managed by Check-n-Click.
-All audio, text, and related content available in the app is original content created by our team and is not copied from any external sources.</p>
+        <p>Mantra Dhyan Rhythms is an application meant to promote and educate its users on traditional Hindu remedies, spiritual mantras, and mythological devotional lessons and stories.
+This app is developed and managed by Check N Click Learning and Technologies Pvt.
+Ltd. All audio, text, and related content available in the app is original content created by our team and is not copied from any external sources.</p>
-        <p>The app is intended for spiritual, devotional, and religious purposes and is designed to be safe for users of all age groups, including children.</p>
+        <p>The app is intended for educational, spiritual, devotional, and religious purposes and is designed to be safe for users of all age groups, including children.</p>
     </li>
     <li>Information We Collect
         <p>During account registration and usage, we may collect the following information:</p>
         <ul>
             <li>
                 <p>Personal Information </p>
                 <ul>
                     <li>First Name</li>
                     <li>Last Name (Surname)</li>